Home » Blog » Web development » How to send an email using SMTP in Localhost (WAMP) for PHP&WordPress

 smtp_ssl=none

-WordPress only – use Post SMTP plugin
+WordPress: use the Post SMTP plugin

 Junk mail